Proven-Paradox/shaper-system/Modules/Summoning.md

 #### Immobile
 Passive
-Defender Allies cannot move for free once per turn, unlike other summoned allies.
+Defender Allies cannot move for free once per turn, unlike other summoned Allies.

 #### Taunt
 Passive
-The Defender Ally must be targeted first, before other allies in its square.
+The Defender Ally must be targeted first, before other Allies in its square.
 For details, see the [handbook entry for Taunt](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#taunt).

 #### Slam
 Attack